Ahmedhodzic was the only one of the 20 captains not to do so

 A statement on the league’s website said: “Our clubs will come together between 2-7 December to celebrate Stonewall’s 2023/24 Rainbow Laces campaign and show support for all LGBT people in football and beyond.”

-Asked if there was a reason behind the Bosnian international’s decision to not wear the armband in the aftermath of the game, Wilder admitted he was unaware that he hadn’t followed the league’s protocol.
+Asked if there was a reason behind the Bosnian international’s decision to not wear the armband, Wilder admitted he was unaware that he hadn’t followed the league’s protocol.

 He said: “I didn’t know.

 “It’s not a club decision or a personal decision.
 I just didn’t know he did that.”

 Sheffield United picked up just their second win of the season on Saturday with a 1-0 victory against Brentford.